devraza/persona/README.md

 Persona is a modularized Discord userbot, created for those who need fast and customizable services in any Discord context.

 ## Installation
-To build the bot, you will first need to install [Crystal](https://crystal-lang.org/).
+To build the bot, you will first need to install [Python 3.8.*](https://www.python.org/).
 After you've done that, head over to the release page of this repository and download the latest release [here](https://github.com/rodofdiscord/persona/releases/latest).

 Then, `cd` into the downloaded folder (after extracting) and run:
 ```
-shards install
+python3 -m pip install discord.py-self
 ```

 Finally, run:
 ```
-crystal build src/persona.cr
+python3 launcher.py
 ```

-A new file called `persona` should have appeared in the folder.
-Run it as an application using `./persona` (or any other preferred method) and the bot should start normally.
+If everything has been setup correctly, the bot will run without issue, and display a `Logged into account <username>` message, where `username` is your Discord account's username.

 ## Contributing